issaceee/study-vault/Quote Compendium.md

 - Du Bois theorises what Douglass stages: voice that survives through sound, memory, and collective expression. [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]
 - Time operates as persistence rather than rupture; emancipation does not erase history. [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]
 - Authority is reclaimed through lyric address rather than empirical demonstration. [[1.
 AUTHORITY & ITS PERFORMANCE]]

+##

+i feel like should find one more poem and one play (im thinking Wilde's Salome) and maybe one more feminist writing - maybe a Bronte sister?